DannyuNDos/Sparsest-16-Colours/README.md

 `threads`: # of the threads for parallel computing.
 This makes execution of the same procedure in parallel, and will output only the best result.

+`outputPath`: Path for outputting the result to.
+This is `"./Sparsest16Colours.txt"` by default.

 See https://wiki.haskell.org/Haskell_for_multicores for enabling parallelism in Haskell.

 The records must have name in the following scheme: `Sparsest16Colours_yyyymmdd.txt`.